wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Description ==

 The **AlphaOmega Captcha & Anti-Spam Filter** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user Comments for inappropriate content.
-This can dramatically reduce the amount of spam-related Comments sent to you.
+This plugin can also thwart automated attacks against your Admin Log In page.

 There are several **Captcha Types** from which to choose, including: